Home RecipesAppetizersCharro Beans Recipe: How to Cook This Savory Side

 Instructions

-1. Rinse the beans.
-Then add them to a medium-sized bowl and cover with water.
+• Rinse the beans.
+Then add them to a medium-sized bowl, cover with water, and place a plastic wrap or a dinner plate to cover.
 Make the water level 2 inches over the beans.
 Soak overnight.
 The next day, pour off the water and rinse the beans.

-4. Place the lid on the slow cooker and cook for 7 hours on high.
+• Place the lid on the slow cooker and cook on high for 7 hours.

-6. When the beans finish cooking, remove the country ham from the slow cooker and pull the lean meat into small pieces.
+• When the beans are finished cooking, remove the country ham from the slow cooker and shred the lean meat into small pieces.
 Discard any fat or bone and return the lean meat to the beans.

 Hard Water

 Hard water can increase the cooking time of dried beans.
 There are two ways to fix this problem.
 First, add 1/8 teaspoon of baking soda to the hard tap water for every pound of beans.
-Or, you can use bottled water in place of tap water.
+Alternatively, you can use bottled water as a substitute for tap water.

 Old Beans